 Whereas 124 the direction is to the right directing you upward.
 BOTH SUCCESSFUL

-The focus on 125 is central, with the space around almost framing it.
-On 126 the eye is drawn around the paper and is angular in design.
+The focal point is the centre (125) with the space around framing it.
+126 the eye is drawn around the paper and is angular in design.
 BOTH SUCCESSFUL

 127 PAPER 128 PAPER